Gavin T. L. Brown: Research

 Brown's research examines "assessment cultures" – the beliefs that teachers and learners hold about the purposes of assessment – and how those beliefs influence classroom practice and policy implementation.
 The TCoA inventory he devised has been translated into ten languages and is frequently used to study the tension between improvement-oriented and accountability-oriented assessment systems.

-Brown has published more than 260 scholarly works; his book Assessment of Student Achievement (Routledge, 2018) offers a concise synthesis of contemporary assessment theory and practice.
+Brown has published more than 260 scholarly works (full details available on Google Scholar).
+His book Assessment of Student Achievement (Routledge, 2018) offers a concise synthesis of contemporary assessment theory and practice.
+His work with European colleagues showed that achievement in mathematics is based on warranted confidence in one's abilities.
+He is the lead editor for the Handbook of Human and Social Conditions in Assessment (Routledge) in both 1st and 2nd editions.
 He is founding section editor for "Assessment, Testing and Applied Measurement’’ in the journal Frontiers in Education.